Worldbuilding

-Worldbuilding is the process of constructing an imaginary world or setting, sometimes associated with a fictional universe.
+Worldbuilding is the process carried out in speculative fiction of constructing an imaginary world or setting, pursued in high fantasy and sometimes recurring as a fictional universe.
 Developing the world with coherent qualities such as a history, geography, culture and ecology is a key task for many science fiction or fantasy writers.
-Worldbuilding often involves the creation of geography, a backstory, flora, fauna, inhabitants, technology, and often if writing speculative fiction, different peoples.
-This may include social customs as well as invented languages (often called conlangs) for the world.
+Worldbuilding often involves the creation of novel geography, flora, fauna, inhabitants, technology, and societies, including their customs as well as their languages (often called conlangs); any of these contrivances may carry a backstory.

-The world could encompass different planets spanning vast distances of space or be limited in scope to a single small village.
+The world can encompass different planets spanning vast distances of space or be limited in scope to a single small village.
 Worldbuilding exists in novels, tabletop role-playing games, and visual media such as films, video games, and comics.
 Prior to 1900, most worldbuilding was conducted by novelists, who could leave imagination of the fictional setting in part to the reader.
 Some authors of fiction set multiple works in the same world.
-This is known as a fictional universe.
-For example, science fiction writer Jack Vance set a number of his novels in the Gaean Reach, a fictional region of space.
-A fictional universe with works by multiple authors is known as a shared world.
-One notable example of such is the Star Wars Expanded Universe.
+For example, the science fiction writer Jack Vance set a number of his novels in the Gaean Reach, a fictional region of space.
+A fictional universe with works by multiple authors is known as a shared world; one notable example is the Star Wars Expanded Universe.

 Etymology

-The term "world-building" was first used in the Edinburgh Review in December 1820 and appeared in Arthur Eddington's Space Time and Gravitation: An Outline of the General Relativity Theory (1920) to describe the thinking out of hypothetical worlds with different physical laws.
-The term has been used in science fiction and fantasy criticism since appearing in R.A.
-Lupoff's Edgar Rice Burroughs: Master of Adventure (1965).
+The term "world-building" was first used in the Edinburgh Review in December 1820 and also appeared in Arthur Eddington's Space Time and Gravitation: An Outline of the General Relativity Theory (1920) to describe the thinking out of hypothetical worlds with different physical laws.
+The term has been used in science fiction and fantasy criticism since 1974, and "world-builder", in the same sense, dates to 1942.